 You will not have to choose between the BA and MPhys until after the results of the Part A exams are published.
-You will need to achieve at least 2:i in Part A in order to be allowed to proceed to the MPhys.
+The department recommends that you should achieve at least 2:i in Part A to be well prepared for the MPhys degree.

-There is also a new 4th year course for those more mathematically inclined - the MMathPhys - which is run jointly with the maths faculty.
+There is also a 4th year course for those more mathematically inclined - the MMathPhys - which is run jointly with the maths faculty.
 More details may be found at: http://mmathphys.physics.ox.ac.uk/ but even if you're interested, you don't need to worry about this until your 3rd year!